Workflows

 5. Execution:

-• The Obelisk runtime loads the WASM component.
+• The Obelisk runtime instantiates the WASM component and calls the function.

-• When the workflow needs to execute an activity, it makes a request to store the child execution submission.
+• When the workflow needs to start a child execution, it makes a request to store its FFQN and parameters.

-• The Obelisk runtime schedules the activity for execution.
+• The Obelisk runtime schedules the activity for execution in the background.

-• The activity runs, performs its work, and returns a result to the workflow.
+• The child execution runs, performs its work, and returns a result to the workflow.
 Obelisk handles retries on errors and timeouts.

 • The workflow continues processing.
-This may involve replaying the state form its execution log (see next sections).
+This may involve replaying the state form its execution log.

 6. Completion/Failure: The workflow continues until it either completes successfully or encounters an unrecoverable error.
 The final state of the workflow is recorded.